gursevak/gv-downloader/README.md

 **Instructions are for MacOS

-1. Download or clone the repository and replace the provided `.m3u` file with the `playlist.m3u` file that has the tracks you want to download.
+1. Download the repo using the link above, unzip the folder and replace the provided `.m3u` file with the `playlist.m3u` file that has the tracks you want to download.
 Playlist files can usually be downloaded from katha/keertan websites: go to the folder or playlist that you want to download and look for the green 'play button' icon at the top of the folder.

-2. Open the `download.sh` file using `Terminal.app` or your bash terminal of choice (right-click file > Open With; the Terminal app is hidden away in the Utilities folder, /Applications/Utilities).
+2. Open `Terminal.app` (/Applications/Utilities or search for it) and drag-and-drop the `download.sh` file into the Terminal window to open it.

 Alternatively (or if the above method isn't working), open `Terminal.app` and navigate to the downloaded directory by typing `cd ~/Downloads/gv-downloader`
 (or wherever you saved the script to).

-You may need to change the file's permissions to run the script.
+You *may* need to change the file's permissions to run the script.
 To do this, type `chmod a+x download.sh`

 then run the script by typing